 You are here:

-In 2009, there were 11,049 deaths where a respiratory condition was the underlying cause (ABS 2011).
-This was the third most common cause group.
+In 2011, there were 12,529 deaths where a respiratory condition was the underlying cause (ABS 2013).
+This was the third most common cause group following cancer and diseases of the circulatory system.

 Chronic respiratory conditions can be grouped together in a variety of ways.
-One common grouping is obstructive lung diseases.
-These diseases affect the flow of air in and out of the lungs.
+One common grouping is obstructive lung diseases (diseases affecting the flow of air in and out of the lungs), such as asthma, chronic obstructive pulmonary disease and bronchiectasis, versus other respiratory conditions, such as chronic sinusitis and occupational lung disease.

-Bronchiectasis is one form of obstructive lung disease that is a particular problem in some Indigenous communities (Chang et al. 2002).
-Bronchiectasis refers to an abnormal widening of air passages in the lungs.
+Bronchiectasis refers to an abnormal and irreversible widening of air passages in the lungs.
 People with bronchiectasis are prone to infections as mucus accumulates in the airways and becomes stagnant.
 It has a number of causes, including COPD, cystic fibrosis, low antibody levels and infections such as tuberculosis, whooping cough and measles.

 More comprehensive information can be found in the reports listed on our publications page.